MicrosoftDocs/dynamics-365-fraud-protection/content/pay-as-you-go.md

 For more information or to purchase Pay as you go billing, see the [Dynamics 365 Fraud Protection pay-as-you-go pricing](https://dynamics.microsoft.com/ai/fraud-protection/pricing/) page.

+Pay as you go billing can only be enabled or not for all of the environments within the tenant of Fraud Protection

 ## Pricing